 About The Model

-My girlfriend, Anisa Alhilali, who runs the Two Traveling Texans blog pointed out to me that one of the defining characteristics of a Hummingbird is that they flap their wings so fast you can barely see them, so maybe it is a little strange that almost every single origami Hummingbird design displays the wings very prominently.
-She does have a point, although I think the model would look very odd without any wings at all, and the spread wings give it the sense of being in flight.
+My girlfriend, Anisa Alhilali, who runs the Two Traveling Texans blog, pointed out to me that one of the defining characteristics of a Hummingbird is that they flap their wings so fast you can barely see them.
+It is a little strange that almost every single origami Hummingbird design displays the wings very prominently.
+She does have a point, although I think the model would look very odd without any wings at all.
+The spread wings give it the sense of being in flight.

 Folding Jesse Barr’s Origami Hummingbird

 This is an intermediate level model, taking about 20 minutes to fold.
 For best effect, either use a piece of paper that is coloured differently on each side, or white on both sides.
 You could make this from paper that is 15cm x 15cm, (6in x 6in) but pleating the wings effectively and narrowing the beak might become difficult with smaller paper.

 I made the one in the picture above from a piece of origami paper, or kami that is 24cm x 24cm (9.5in x 9.5in).
 I’ve said many times on this blog that animal origami models look best when made from paper with long fibres such as kozo or unryu, and kami isn’t the best choice.
 Standard origami paper is very uniform in appearance and can look bland and lifelessness.
 Having said that, the shape and style of Barr’s Hummingbird design makes up for what the paper lacks.

 I’m not aware of any diagrams for this model, but there is a video!
 Jesse Barr’s friend Janessa Munt has created an excellent video showing how to make this Hummingbird.
 She speaks very softly on the video, so you might have to turn the volume up on your device to hear what she’s saying.